openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

 To do this, the administrator can configure `spec.nodePlacement.nodeSelector` with labels that match the intended node, as well as configuring `spec.tuningOptions.maxConnections`.
+If there are a large number of cores available, the administrator can increase the the number the threads by configuring `spec.tuningOptions.threadCount`.

 Specifying `spec.tuningOptions.maxConnections: -1` instructs HAProxy
 to dynamically compute the largest possible value based on the ulimits